tomis007/gameboi/README.md

 ####About

-This is a gameboy emulator written in java, and is currently under development.
+This is a gameboy emulator written in java.
+It is currently under development.

 ####Status
-The emulator passes Blargg's cpu instruction test, and emulates a couple games successfully.
-The cpu z80 emulation is solid, and graphics work decently well.
-Things like saving and sound have yet to be implemented.
-The memory access timing and instruction timing are both still not 100% accurate.
-Gameboi doesn't pass blargg's tests for these situations.
+The emulator passes Blargg's cpu instruction test and emulates most games successfully.
+The cpu z80 emulation is solid and the lcd emulation works well.
+Saving has yet to be implemented.
+The memory access timing and instruction timing are both not 100% accurate.
+These arent really necessary for functionality, so if I get a chance I'll fix that.

 ####Screenshots